gvwilson/sensibleadventures/cloudherd/new.md

 so...so sunny?

-When she heard the first shouts from the main square she ignored them, thinking that it was just children playing jump-sticks or *kabbadi*.
+When she heard the first shouts from the main square she ignored them, thinking that it was children playing jump-sticks or *kabbadi*.
 Then she heard Sergeant Dorbu shout, "Hah!
 Heeeyah!"
 She tossed another berry into the bowl and stood on her stone seat to look.

-She was just in time to see Thokmay duck under the sergeant's out-thrust sword and lunge with his own blade, shouting "Hah!" in turn.
-Every child in the village was gathered around watching, and not a few of the adults as well.
+She was just in time to see Thokmay duck under the sweep of the sergeant's sword and lunge with his own blade, shouting "Hah!" in turn.
+Both his blade and the sergeant's were wrapped in leather so that they wouldn't cut.
+Every child in the village was gathered to watch, and not a few of the adults as well, while Kulbinder sat on his haunches on the speaker's stone with his tail wrapped around him, his eyes on the mock battle.

-The sergeant knocked Thokmay's blade away and spun around, slashing left and right, one, two, three, as if he was fighting an invisible opponent.
-While his back was turned the young soldier stepped forward and stabbed the sergeant in the ribs.
+The sergeant knocked Thokmay's blade away and spun around, slashing left and right as if he was beating off an invisible second opponent.

-The sergeant groaned, pinning Thokmay's sword with his arm so that it was pulled out of the boy's grip as Dorbu turned.
-Thokmay only had time to open his mouth before the sergeant's sword tapped him lightly in the chest.
-To Noxy's disgust, the children started to clap.

-"You must keep your grip even after you strike," Kulbinder grumbled loudly from the speaker's stone, where he sat on his haunches with his tail curled around him.
-"Never give your man a chance for one last blow."
+While his back was turned, the tiger's boy stepped forward and ran him through.

+Or tried to.
+As Thokmay thrust, the sergeant spun around again and beat his blade to the side.
+Over, under, over, straight---blow after blow rained down on Thokmay, each one barely deflected by his frantic defense.

+"Look out!" someone shouted exactly one heartbeat too late.
+Unseen by Thokmay, the tiger had hopped down from his perch and padded silently into place behind him.
+As Thokmay retreated under the sergeant's relentless attack, he backed into the tiger and fell sprawling to the cobblestones.

+The crowd groaned in sympathy.
+"That's not fair!" someone said indignantly.

+"Battles never are," Sergeant Dorbu said, raising his battlemask and holding out his hand to help Thokmay to his feet.
+"Remember, it's what you *don't* see that will kill you."

-"I'm sorry," said Thokmay, panting slightly.
+"I'm sorry," Thokmay panted.
 "I forgot."
-The sergeant handed his sword back to him.
-Both his blade and the sergeant's were wrapped in leather so that they wouldn't cut.
+He picked up his sword as the tiger strolled leisurely back to the speaker's stone.

-Thokmay and the sergeant brought their swords up slowly, touched blades, and started fighting again.
-Thokmay lost quickly this time, but won the third round when the sergeant pretended to stumble over a loose cobblestone.
+Sergeant Dorbu lowered his battle mask into place.
+He and Thokmay brought their swords up, touched blades, and started fighting again.
+Thokmay quickly lost again, and even from a distance Noxy could see that he was getting frustrated.

+"Again," Sergeant Dorbu ordered.
+They touched blades.  *Thwack!*
+*Thwack!* The sergeant attacked immediately, driving his smaller opponent back once more.

+Thokmay stumbled on a loose cobblestone.
+The sergeant lunged---and somehow Thokmay found his balance, twisting at the hips and sweeping his free hand up to catch Sergeant Dorbu's sleeve and yank him forward.
+The leather-wrapped point of Thokmay's sword poked hard into the sergeant's back.

+A handful of children cheered.
+Sergeant Dorbu pulled up his mask.
+"Well done!" he said.
+"That's quite a trick---where did you learn it?"

+Thokmay raised his own mask.
+"I don't know.
+I must have seen one of the other men use it."

+Sergeant Dorbu laughed.
+"Well, then that's two of you keeping secrets from me.
+Come on, let's go again."

-They practiced for almost half an hour.
-While the children clapped and cheered, some of the older villagers shook their heads, their disapproval written on their faces.
+They practiced for another half an hour.
+The children clapped and cheered every time Thokmay scored a hit.
+The older villagers shook their heads, their disapproval written on their faces.
 Still, they kept watching.

-By the time the sergeant and the tiger's boy stopped, they were both soaked with sweat.
+By the time the sergeant and Thokmay stopped, they were both soaked with sweat.
 They saluted each other one last time.
 "You're getting better every day," Sergeant Dorbu said.
-"But we could both use a wash-up."
+"But we could both use a sauna."

-Thokmay nodded, still breathing hard.
+Thokmay nodded, breathing hard.
 "Smells like we could both use one too," he said.
 For the first time, Noxy saw him smile.

 "Show me, show me!" shouted Little Gas.
 He clapped his hands with excitement.
 "I want to play!"